December 31st

 Commentary:

-Cows do not look forward to choosing from fancy lunch and dinner menus.
-They'll eat whatever dry grass and leaves come their way and drink water from any available source of water - whether it is a lake, pool, pond or stream.
-They do not expect much from anyone.
+Cows do not look forward to choosing from fancy lunch or dinner menus.
+They'll eat whatever dry grass and leaves come their way and drink water from any available source of water - whether it is a lake, pool, pond, or stream.
+They do not expect anything from anyone.
 Yet at the same time, they don't live life indifferently.
-They still work to provide an abundance of milk, as well as other products; yogurt, butter, ghee, etc.
+They provide an abundance of milk, that yields other products like yogurt, butter, ghee, etc.

 Although they do not receive too much from the world, they do more than their fair share for society.
 They are like a mother who works tirelessly for her child without expecting anything in return.
 A mother always has the child's best interest at heart and continues to work towards putting forth her best possible efforts.
 Cows provide not just to one person, but to the entire world.
 Hence, they are considered as mothers of the world.